 The Danish Film Institute (DFI)

-The Danish Film Institute is the bastion of Danish film and boasts the Cinematheque, 3 cinemas, a videoteque, restaurant and café, bookshop and film-lab for children.
-As with our two previous recommendations the DFI screens the majority of its films in English or with English subtitles.
+The Danish Film Institute is the bastion of Danish film and boasts of the Cinematheque: 3 cinemas, a videoteque, restaurant and café, bookshop and film-lab for children.
+As with our two previous recommendations the DFI screens the majority of its films in English or Danish films with English subtitles.
 And if you are looking for an introduction to Danish cinema, Danish on a Sunday, shows a new or classic Danish film with English subtitles each week.
-The restaurant at the DFI, SULT, offers a mix of Italian, French and Middle Eastern cuisine and imports its wine list from Southern France.
-A nice idea is to drop in for Sunday brunch with the family.
+The restaurant at the DFI, SULT, offers a mix of Italian, French and Middle Eastern cuisine and imports its wine list from the south of France.
+A nice idea is to drop in for a weekend brunch with the family.
 Kids can watch a film in the Cinematheque while the adults relax over a leisurely (and quiet) meal.

 Film Festivals in Copenhagen

-From the small but perfectly formed Jewish Film Festival to MIX Copenhagen and CPH:PIX there is something for everyone in Copenhagen.
-The festivals here reflect the laidback style the city is famous for while championing the intellectual, the outlandish and the new.
+MIX Copenhagen, one of the oldest LGBTQ+ film festivals and CPH:PIX prove that there is something for everyone in Copenhagen.
+The festivals here reflect the laid-back style the city is famous for, at the same time championing the intellectual, the outlandish and the new.
 Copenhagen is a city that prides itself on welcoming everyone and what better reason to visit than a film festival?
 Visitors in town for business or a city break can easily reach film festival venues from the Park Inn by Radisson Copenhagen Airport Hotel using the city’s fast, frequent public transport service.